DimEvil/Dimisstuff/Lifewatch-Platform.md

 In 2015 the Platform will organize a conference on the biodiversity e-infrastructures in Europe.
 The Platform tries with this conference to informe the Belgian Scientific Community on what happened `is happening`  during the last few years on biodiversity informatics in EU and Belgium.
 Key players for this conference are off course Lifewatch, EU BON, Pro I Biosphere,.... and GBIF.

-### The Platform `will ask more information on it's possibel role for Lifewatch`
+### The Platform `will ask more information on it's possible role for Lifewatch`

 During the meeting we will have on April 4th, the Platform will ask the Lifewatch community on what other roles they would/could have in mind for the Belgian Biodiversity Platform.
 If we see the added value for Lifewatch/The Platform/ Belgian Biodiversity community we could take up another role, if feasible.

 ### Conclusion

 It is clear that `The Role Of the Platform` in Lifewatch is stronly dependant on ERIC and what Lifewatch will become.
 The Platform is willing to take up an active role for Lifewatch, when this will have an added value for the project, the community and the Platform (by example National Lifewatch Node).
-In the meantime we will start soon enough with the preparation of the e-infrastrcute conference by creating a `taskforce` during the next CM.
-Other tasks for the platform can be defined during the meeting, on request by the excisting Lifewatch community in Belgium (Vliz, INBO, UcL,....)
+In the meantime we will start soon enough with the preparation of the e-infrastructure conference by creating a `taskforce` during the next CM.
+Other tasks for the platform can be defined during the meeting, on request by the existing Lifewatch community in Belgium (Vliz, INBO, UcL,....)